What is cryptocurrency?

 What Makes Cryptocurrency Prices Go Up and Down?

 Crypto prices are volatile, meaning they can change dramatically in a short time.
-Here’s why:
+There are a number of different reasons why;

 Supply and Demand: The more people who want to buy, the higher the price.
 If people start selling, prices fall.